aws-cloudformation/aws-guard-rules-registry/docs/GUARD_RULE_SETS_DEV_GUIDE.md

 Guard Map is the process of creating a Guard Rule Sets by mapping individual Guard Rule Files to your compliance framework and list of controls.
 Contributors can submit [Pull Requests](../CONTRIBUTING.md/#contributing-via-pull) containing a Guard Map file that upon build time will generate a Guard Rule Registry Rule Set made available in the release and the supported docker image build.

-AWS Guard Rule Registry supports a pipeline through GitHub Actions that facilitates a guard rule test and compilation of Managed Rule Set files based on mapping files located in the [mappings](/mappings) directory.
+AWS Guard Rule Registry supports a pipeline through GitHub Actions that facilitates a Guard rule test and compilation of Managed Rule Set files based on mapping files located in the [mappings](/mappings) directory.
 Follow these steps to create a custom AWS Guard Rules Registry Rule Set:

 1. Within the [./mappings/](../mappings/) directory create a .json file with the prefix `rule_set_` and the name of your aws rule set (use snake casing with all lowercase)
-2. Edit your mapping json file creating a json structure detailed in the [Rule Set Mapping File](#rule-set-mapping-file) section below.
+2. Edit your mapping JSON file creating a JSON structure detailed in the [Rule Set Mapping File](#rule-set-mapping-file) section below.
 Create as many mapping list elements as your compliance framework requires
-3. Validate your information within the mappings json file ensuring all requires information is set or updated.
+3. Validate your information within the mappings JSON file ensuring all required information is set or updated.
 4. Review the [Pull Request Checklist](../CONTRIBUTING.md/#pull-request-checklist)
 5. Submit a [Pull Request](../CONTRIBUTING.md/#contributing-via-pull)

 ## Rule Set Mapping File

-The `mappings` directory holds rule set json files that describe control mappings between a standard or framework and rules in the registry. **All Guard Map files are required to be prefixed with `rule_set_` and are built whenever a merge to the main branch happens.**
+The `mappings` directory holds rule set JSON files that describe control mappings between a standard or framework and rules in the registry. **All Guard Map files are required to be prefixed with `rule_set_` and are built whenever a merge to the main branch happens.**

 | **Attribute** | **Description** |
 | ------------: | :-------------- |